QMidiarp Logo QMidiArp - A MIDI Arpeggiator, Step Sequencer and Controller LFO

 Click on icon for module documentation

-General Operation
+Connections and General Operation

 When no commandline options are given, QMidiArp starts as a JACK MIDI client with an input port and two output ports.
-For starting QMidiArp as an ALSA client, use the -a option.
+You can now connect the MIDI ports.
+In the following example, an Edirol UA-25 interface is connected to a MIDI Keyboard.
+A2jmidid is used (a2j -e) to bridge the ALSA MIDI world to Jack MIDI.

 Command Toolbar

 New modules can be created by clicking one of the Add Arp..., Add LFO... or Add Step Sequencer... buttons, which will show a new tab with the chosen module in the main area.
 The modules can be renamed or removed using the corresponding buttons or menu functions.
 Modules can be detached from the main window to control and view them in parallel.
 They can be brought back to the main window again by clicking on the icon on the left side of each module title bar.
 They can also be aligned side-by-side within the same window if the main window is stretched sufficiently before reinserting a module.
 The entire setup containing all arps, sequences and LFOs in the tab bar along with the parameters set in the Settings window can be saved to or loaded from a QMidiArp XML file (.qmax).
 The tempo of the queue can be set in beats per minute and affects all modules.
-The queue is started and stopped by the blue arrow button.

 MIDI Clock operation (ALSA MIDI only)